 How much coverage will be sufficient to pay your family’s future bills?
-I think many people find this as a the most difficult thing to decide.
-Different person suggest different methods to calculate the coverage.
+I think many people find this as the most difficult thing to decide.
+A different person suggests different methods to calculate the coverage.

 One simplest method is, multiple your present income with a number say 10 or 20 and the resulted figure will be your coverage figure.
-But you should make comprehensive calculation to finalise the coverage amount.
+But you should make a comprehensive calculation to finalize the coverage amount.

-You should consider your future goals like own house, children education & marriage expenses, household expenses, medical insurance expenses , emergency fund along with current loans and EMIs.
+You should consider your future goals like own house, children’s education & marriage expenses, household expenses, medical insurance expenses, emergency fund along with current loans and EMIs.
 After calculating a figure subtract your current asset value.

 You come with a figure, but this is based on the current prices.
-May be due to the inflation, this amount would fall short.
-So, increment the figure with a inflation rate.
+May be due to inflation, this amount would fall short.
+So, increment the figure with an inflation rate.
 That final amount should be your coverage.

 Insurance companies do their work on the basis of seven insurance principles.
-The first principle is “Principle of Uberrimae fidei or Utmost Good Faith” that implies, the insurance contract must be signed by both parties (insurer and insured) in an absolute good faith.
+The first principle is “Principle of Uberrimae Fidei or Utmost Good Faith” that implies, the insurance contract must be signed by both parties (insurer and insured) in absolute good faith.

-For example, in case of life insurance, if your are alcoholic or smoker and you didn’t disclose this matter to insurer.
-Later on alcohol or cigarette becomes the cause of death, the insurance company will not pay any coverage amount.
+For example, in case of life insurance, if you are an alcoholic or smoker and you didn’t disclose this matter to the insurer.
+Later on, if alcohol or smoking becomes the cause of death, the insurance company will not pay any claim to the family.